 Potential impacts to surface water from groundwater/surface water interface could potentially impact surface water quality, which in turn could impact aquatic flora and fauna and terrestrial fauna in terms of food sources and/or habitat.
 However, this potential impact would be minor because any impact to groundwater would be temporary.
 Project operations could result in the inadvertent release of minor amounts of pollutants to surface water or groundwater from equipment coolant; diesel fuel from the power backup generators; oil leaks from equipment and vehicles; chemical releases from cleaning agents, paints, solvents, etc.; and other sources.
-To address potential releases of fuel, oil, or chemicals during operations, a Spill Prevention, Control, and Countermeasure (SPCC) Plan would be developed and implemented prior to start of operations.
+To address potential releases of fuel, oil, or chemicals during operations, a Standard Operating Procedure (SOP) for Spill Prevention will be developed for large off-post training missions and implemented prior to start of operations.
 The SPCC plan would address use of chemical and petroleum spill prevention, control and cleanup facilities, equipment, and procedures would reduce the potential for chemical or petroleum releases.
 Consequently, any adverse impacts to surface water or groundwater resources resulting from pollutant releases would be temporary and minor.
+Fort Drum would also obtain a State Pollution Discharge Elimination System (SPDES) permit under 6 NYCRR Part 750, if required for washing and water purification.